The Pharmacy Service provides a wide range of services across our hospitals and local hospices.

 The quality assurance team are a specialist group of individuals who provide monitoring of sterility and conditions in the DSU.
 The team also undertake product assessments to ensure they are fit for use, and share their expertise with a number of other hospital pharmacies across the north of England.

-Well Pharmacy operates two outpatients pharmacies on behalf of the trust located in the Horton Wing of St Lukes Hospital and the ENT Department at Bradford Royal Infirmary.
+Rowlands operates two outpatients pharmacies on behalf of the trust located in the Horton Wing of St Lukes Hospital and the ENT Department at Bradford Royal Infirmary.